Indian Springs Mall: History and operations

 Until its closure, Indian Springs Mall was home to The Children's Museum.
 The high crime rate and other factors common to the indoor mall format led to the eventual decline and closing of Indian Springs.
 It became a dead mall in the mid-1990s but the doors remained open for over ten more years, despite the lack of retailers.

 As of 2011, nothing had taken place yet as for the conversion.
 In 2011, it was given a new green and gold paint scheme, replacing the mauve and teal colors added during a major update done in the mid-1980s that included new canopies at the entrances highlighted with chrome, glass brick and neon, and inside the mall were new indirect lighting replacing the large 1970s era light sculpture chandeliers, revised planters, benches and fountains in the revised design and color scheme.
 The mall was demolished in 2016.

 Tenants

-Indian Springs Mall opened in 1971.
+Indian Springs Mall opened in September, 1971.
 The mall's original anchor stores were the department stores JCPenney, Montgomery Ward, and Macy's (whose space was later occupied by Dillard's).

 Before the original mall was shuttered in 2001, Dillard's left the mall first in 1997, followed by JCPenney later that year due to an under-performing store, and finally Montgomery Ward in early 2001 (due to national chain's bankruptcy) with other retailers shuttered that year.